Lismire GAA

 Lismire GAA is a Gaelic Athletic Association club based in the village of Lismire in the northwest of County Cork, Ireland which forms part of the parish of Kanturk and Lismire.
 The club plays in the Duhallow division in both Gaelic football and hurling competitions.
 Lismire GAA club was founded in 1972.
 The club purchased and developed a stadium which opened in 1982, and erected a hall and dressing room complex in 1986.
-As of 2022, Lismire compete in the Duhallow Junior A Football Championship.
+As of 2023, Lismire compete in the Duhallow Junior B Football Championship.